How We Support SEND

 Types of SEND

-At St Michael’s RC Primary School, we have experience of supporting children and young people with a wide range of need including:
+At St Michael’s RC Primary School, we have experience of supporting children and young people with a wide range of needs

-The special educational needs and disabilities of children currently on roll this year are:
+The special educational needs and disabilities of children currently on roll this year include:

 - Developmental Co-ordination Disorder